katorek/VoiceChat/README.md

-# VoiceChat
+# VoiceChat Communicator
 ## Description
-Voice communicator using socekts for Computer Networks project at [Poznań University of Technology](http://fc.put.poznan.pl/index.php)
+Voice communicator using sockets for Computer Networks project at [Poznań University of Technology](http://fc.put.poznan.pl/index.php)
-Client written in Java, server in ANSI C
+Client written in Java, server in ANSI C.
+Client sends data from microphone, sends to server which send data to others connected clients.
+Server reads users from /src/main/c/server/users.txt and adds them to userlist.
+Default 10 is max users count.
+5 max connections.
+To change limits edit MAX_CONNECTIONS and MAX_USERS const variables.

 ## Requirements for client